formalsec/explode-js/bench/README.md

-**Updated Results**: The results presented here do not precisely coincide with those in the paper's original submitted version because we continued to refined our tool to improve the effectiveness of the exploit generation mechanisms for path traversal (CWE-22) and code injection (CWE-94) vulnerabilities.
+**Updated Results**: The results presented here do not precisely coincide with those in the paper's original submitted version because we continued to refine our tool to improve the effectiveness of the exploit generation mechanisms for path traversal (CWE-22) and code injection (CWE-94) vulnerabilities.
 As a result, in the Vulcan and SecBench.js datasets, the total number of vulnerabilities detected by Explode.js increased from 293 to 340, and the number of exploits generated